Isopolito/Ganchos/README.md

 * `putDataInEnvironment`: *Boolean*; when true will put the input data to the plugin into the environment instead of using json.
 Useful for scripts.
 * `isEligibleForSchedule`: *Boolean*; when true, plugin will be ran by the scheduler on startup and then on the interval provided by the `runEveryXMinutes` plugin configuration setting
 * `osTypesToRunOn`: *Array of strings*; if provided, the plugin will only run on the os types in the list.
 Values are: 'aix' | 'darwin' | 'freebsd' | 'linux' | 'openbsd' | 'sunos' | 'win32'
 * `eventTypes`: *Array of strings*; the plugin will be executed when an event in the list occurs.
-For file system events, the plugin configuration
+If this is empty the plugin will ignore events altogether.
- `watchPaths` and `excludeWatchPaths` properties can be used to include or ignore a plugin respectively.
+For file system events, the plugin configuration `watchPaths` and `excludeWatchPaths` properties can be used to include or ignore a plugin respectively.

   Below are the available eventType values by category, note that EventData is passed to a plugin on execution (see plugin execution).
 The shape of that object can change depending on the event.